KhalidOG/Wildfire-Tracker/README.md

    npm install
    ```

-3. Create a `.env` file in the project root (same level as `package.json`) and add your FIRMS API key:
+3. Create a `.env` file in the root and add your FIRMS API key:

    ```
    VITE_FIRMS_MAP_KEY=your_map_key_here
    ```

-   This file is git-ignored on purpose — never commit your real key to a public repository.

-4. Start the development server:
+4. Start server:

    ```
    npm run dev